Dreaming of a clutter-free home? These tried and tested tips will help you declutter and keep it that way—for good this time.

 If you want to own less stuff, try decluttering storage containers or even furniture first.
 With fewer places to store your clutter, you’ll have no choice but to let go of a few things.
 It can be confronting, but I promise it works.

-5. Known exactly where you’ll put something before you bring it into your home
+5. Know exactly where you’ll put something before you bring it into your home

 Before you allow anything to pass through your front door, figure out exactly where you’ll put it.
 Do you have room in your closet or on your bookshelf?
+Is there space in your living room or on your kitchen counter?
 If not, are you prepared to give something up to make space?

 Asking this simple question is an excellent gatekeeper and will help keep your home clutter-free.